polskapeeps/GrindTime-WrkHrs/readme.md

 - localStorage API
 - CSS Grid and Flexbox

+## Mobile Support

+The application is designed with mobile users in mind:
+- Responsive layout that adapts to different screen sizes
+- Touch-friendly controls with adequately sized buttons
+- Can be added to your home screen as a progressive web app

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.